-Due to a growing number of reliable insurance companies in the industry, you can easily buy renters insurance online or by speaking to an agent.
-Unlike other forms of insurance, there's no enrollment period for buying coverage.
-Wherever you decide to get renters insurance, you should be prepared to compare the costs and coverage options of multiple insurers, find out how much your stuff is worth and decide which dangers your home faces.
+Wherever you decide to get renters insurance, you should be prepared to compare the costs and coverage options of multiple insurers, find out how much your property is worth and decide which dangers your home faces.

-You can get renters insurance from a variety of companies, from large providers like State Farm and Allstate, to smaller online-only insurers like Lemonade and Jetty.
+You can get renters insurance from a variety of companies, from large providers like State Farm, Erie and Allstate, to smaller online-only insurers like Lemonade.
 In most cases, getting renters insurance doesn't take very long, especially if you choose to buy a policy online.
 You're also able to purchase renters insurance whenever you want — as long as you're not set on connecting directly with an agent.

 Compare customer service scores